Security guard and private investigator basic training

 - training provider name

-- type of training completed (such as, security guard, private investigator or both)
+- type of training completed (security guard, private investigator or both)

 - date training completed